apache/beam-site/src/documentation/pipelines/design-your-pipeline.md

     <img src="{{ site.baseurl }}/images/design-your-pipeline-flatten.png"
          alt="Part of a pipeline that merges multiple PCollections.">
 </figure>
 Figure 4: Part of a pipeline that merges multiple PCollections.
-The code is shown as below,
+See the example code below:
 ```java
 //merge the two PCollections with Flatten
 PCollectionList<String> collectionList = PCollectionList.of(aCollection).and(bCollection);